 2. Brands are Embracing the Power of Storytelling

 The human mind is designed to latch on to facts and opinions that are narrated in the form of a story.
 The storytelling improves retention and helps consumers recall events.
 For instance, it will be hard to remember a new brand of toothpaste that does not differentiate itself from its competitors; however, introducing the same toothpaste in the form of a riveting story will likely get the response.
-Any brand that has a compelling story to relate to its context is likely to make an impact subconsciously if the ad is narrated vividly.
+Any brand with a compelling story to relate to its context is likely to impact subconsciously if the ad is narrated vividly.

-Recently, there has been a lot of buzz around ingredients of a good story-telling.
+Recently, there has been a lot of buzz around the ingredients of good story-telling.
 Among these features is building a story character.
 In this scenario, the character faces a problem and then seeks its resolution.
 In the end, the brand comes to the rescue as a problem solver.

 It is imperative that brands pay close attention to generating creative out-of-the-box ideas for storytelling.
 This will improve engagement with the adverts.
 Merely putting out a story is not enough.
 The user must be able to connect with the story in an authentic manner before they can trust the story subconsciously.